cs3110/textbook/src/chapters/correctness/proving_correctness.md

 relation need not be the less-than relation on integers---although that will work for `fact`.
 Also suppose that it is never possible to create an infinite sequence `x0 > x1 > x2 > x3 ...` of elements using this relation.
-(Where of course `a > b` iff `b < a`.)
-That is, there are no infinite descending chains of
-elements: once you pick a starting element `x0`, there can be only a finite number of "descents" according to the `<` relation before you bottom out and hit a base case.
+(Where of course `a > b` if and only if `b < a`.)
+That is, there are no infinite descending chains of elements: once you pick a starting element `x0`, there can be only a finite number of "descents" according to the `<` relation before you bottom out and hit a base case.
 This property of `<` makes it a *well-founded relation*.

 So, a recursive function terminates if all its recursive calls are on elements that are smaller according to `<`.
 Why?
 Because there can be only a finite